Amenities

 The House

 The Cabin on the Creek is a wonderful mountain experience with all the comforts of home.
 The Cabin overlooks LeConte Creek, a rushing and gurgling stream which begins at the top of Mt.
-LeConte and marks the boundary with the Park.
+LeConte (known as Walasiyi to the Cherokee people) and marks the boundary with the Park.
 The sounds of the creek make it seem as if it is raining all night.

 6 Bedrooms, Beds for 12 plus a portable Pack ’n Play, (linens provided), 3 full Bathrooms